ts-stack/multer/README.md

 # @ts-stack/multer

-Multer is a node.js middleware for handling `multipart/form-data`, which is primarily used for uploading files.
-It is written on top of [busboy](https://github.com/mscdex/busboy) for maximum efficiency.
+Is a node.js library for handling `multipart/form-data`, which is primarily used for uploading files.
+It is fork of [ExpressJS multer v2.0.0-rc.4](https://github.com/expressjs/multer/tree/explore-new-api).

 **NOTE**: Multer will not process any form which is not multipart (`multipart/form-data`).